sheldonucr/EMspice/README.md

 Last update: June 2020

-* EMspice is a Coupled EM-IR Analysis Tool for Full-Chip Power Grid EM and IR Check and Sign-off.
-It has been developed by Prof. Sheldon Tan and Dr. Zeyu Sun at UC Riverside.
+EMspice is a Coupled EM-IR Analysis Tool for Full-Chip Power Grid EM and IR Check and Sign-off.
+EMspice was developed by Zeyu Sun, Han Zhou, Yibo Liu and Sheldon Tan at UC Riverside in 2020.
 EMspice performs the mult-physics electrical and stress analysis of multi-segment interconnect wires.
 The repot consists of phython version and matlab version impementation of EMspice.

-EMspice was developed by Zeyu Sun, Han Zhou, Yibo Liu and Sheldon Tan at UC Riverside in 2020.

 EMspice v1.0 is released under the terms of BSD 3-Clause License (see LICENSE for details).

+## References

+Z. Sun, S. Yu, H. Zhou, Y. Liu and S. X.-D. Tan, “EMSpice: physics-based electromigration check using coupled electronic and stress simulation”, IEEE Transaction on Device and Materials  Reliability (T-DMR), Mach 2020.
+10.1109/TDMR.2020.2981628

 **ICC to spice code in "EMspice_python/icc2spice/"**